 2 Stroke Judges and 2 Turn Judges or 2 Stroke & Turn Judges

-Officials other than the Referee may act in more than one officiating capacity only when sufficient qualified officials are not available.
+Officials other than the Referee and the Administrative Official may act in more than one officiating capacity only when sufficient qualified officials are not available.
 Michigan Swimming will not reimburse host clubs for a Deck Referee position in dual meets or off-schedule, sanctioned meets.

-The Administrative Official adopted at the 2012 USA-S Convention will not become a required position until the national rule effective date of September 1, 2013.

 B. District Championships

-Total of 9 (or total of 7 if using 6 lane pool)
+Total of 10 (or total of 8 if using 6 lane pool)